 2-factor authentication improves security drastically when it comes to services and assets you want to protect.
 Make sure 2FA is set up on all “Seed” accounts like company emails.
 (A seed account is an account that can grant access to other services.
 Email and social media accounts are examples of seed accounts, “log in with Gmail”).

 5. Work toward implementing a Zero Trust framework

 Depending on the organization it may be appropriate to implement a Zero Trust framework beyond multi-factor authentication.
 Complete implementation is always a process and a considerable investment but introducing additional Zero Trust measures like SSO and introducing policies to block/limit/approve access decisions to enterprise resources can strengthen security significantly, particularly for remote teams.

 Providing clear and basic information, including how to protect their devices, will help you and employees stay ahead of threats.

 Remote workers have access to data, information, and your network.
 This increases the temptation for bad actors.
 Warn your employees to expect more phishing attempts, including targeted spear phishing aimed at high-profile credentials.
 Now is a good time to be diligent, so watch out for urgent requests that break company policy, use emotive language and have details that are slightly wrong and provide guidance on where to report those suspicious messages.

 7. Practice good security hygiene

 Good security practices always go back to basics.
-Practicing good security hygiene means to rotate vulnerable access credentials regularly and to restrict permissions associated with your keys with role-based access controls.
+Practicing good security hygiene means rotating vulnerable access credentials regularly and restricting permissions associated with your keys with role-based access controls.

 8. Be prepared for a breach